MarginaliaSearch/SlopData/readme.md

 If you feel like Slop could benefit from SQL support, you're almost certainly looking at the wrong tool for the job.

+## Why is it called "Slop"?

+It's a funny word.